mondeja/project-config-styles/README.md

 ## Python (`python/`)

 - `base.json5`: Base styles for Python.
 Include it at start.
+Use [hatch] for building, versioning, environments and publishing.
 - `single-quotes.json5`: Single quotes for strings.
 Use [autopep8] and [add-trailing-comma] for formatting.
 - `double-quotes.json5`: Double quotes for strings.
 Use [black] and [add-trailing-comma] for formatting.
 - `line-length-80.json5`: 80 characters as maximum line length.